hannahmetzler/ai_skills/Notes_for_future_courses.md

 - Reasoning via reinforcement learning: https://benjamintodd.substack.com/p/teaching-ai-to-reason-this-years

 # Prompting (Ethan Molick good enough prompting)

+- Most important: there is no correct way of prompting that applies universally.
+[Ref](https://ai-analytics.wharton.upenn.edu/generative-ai-labs/research-and-technical-reports/tech-report-prompt-engineering-is-complicated-and-contingent/)
+- It's hard to predict what will work in a particular use case.
+- Prompting tricks are not universal (like being polite).
+- Formatting is consistently important.
+  - (Although the study tested this with the format: "Format your response as follows: 'The correct answer is (insert answer here)'").
+  - So it's conflated with the prompt "the correct answer is"

 - Try it out for all worktasks and see how good it does
 - There is no clear science of prompt engineering.
 AI is inconcistent and weird.